-"Application" means a completed CP-1 form along with the appropriate fee, plans, supporting calculations and reports as required by this chapter.
+"Application" means the completed Land Use Regulation Program (LURP) permit application form, as defined at N.J.A.C.
+7:7-1.3, along with the appropriate fee, plans supporting calculations and reports as required by this chapter.

 "Bank" means the inclined sides of the channel.